secmon-as-code/alertchain/README.md

 }
 ```

-Sending the event data to AlertChain API endpoint.
+To send the event data to the AlertChain API endpoint, use this command:

 ```bash
 $ curl -XPOST http://127.0.0.1:8080/alert/aws_guardduty -d @guardduty.json
 ```

-Then, AlertChain works as following:
+Upon receiving the data, AlertChain performs the following actions:

-1. Evaluates the event data with alert policy, and creates a new alert
+1. Evaluates the event data using the alert policy and creates a new alert
-2. Evaluates the `action.main` policy with the new alert, and chooses `my_create_github_issue` action.
+2. Evaluates the `action.main` policy with the new alert, selecting the `my_create_github_issue` action
-3. Invokes `my_create_github_issue` that uses `github-issuer` and an GitHub issue will be created.
+3. Executes the `my_create_github_issue` action that uses `github-issuer` to create a new GitHub issue

 ## License